leamas/react-dnd-tree/README.md

 ## General

+This page is best viewed at [github](http://github.com/leamas/react-dnd-tree).

-This is a interactive, drag-and-drop and react-based treeview.
+react-dnd-tree is a drag-and-drop and react-based treeview.
 It focuses on the generic tree operations: move, rename, add and delete.

-This page is best viewed at [github](http://github.com/leamas/react-dnd-tree).

 ![Screenshot](misc/screendump.png)